containrrr/watchtower/README.md

   -e WATCHTOWER_NOTIFICATION_MSTEAMS_USE_LOG_DATA=true \
   v2tec/watchtower
 ```

 ## Executing commands before and after updating

 It is possible to execute a *pre-update* command and a *post-update* command
 inside every container updated by watchtower.
 The *pre-update* command is
 executed before stopping the container, and the *post-update* command is
 executed after restarting the container.

+This feature is disabled by default.
+To enable it, you need to set the option
+`--enable-update-commands` on the command line, or set the environment variable
+`WATCHTOWER_ENABLE_UPDATE_COMMANDS` to true.

 Both commands are shell commands executed with `sh`, and therefore require the
 container to provide the `sh` executable.

+### Specifying update commands

 The commands are specified using docker container labels, with
 *com.centurylinklabs.watchtower.pre-update-command* for the *pre-update*